bhanuc/react-native-fs-store/README.md

-# react-native-store
+# react-native-fs-store
-React Native store
+React Native FS Based store

 # Benefits
 - Stores data in FileSystem, no more stuck promises in development